 Employees use “Casual for a Cause” Days to Donate Thousands of Dollars Locally.

 Many people are in need during the year, but especially around the holidays.
-This past year the employees of SCSB raised $810 and adopted seven local families through the West Central Community Action’s annual Adopt-a-Family program
+This past year the employees of SCSB adopted seven individuals through the West Central Community Action’s annual Adopt-a-Family program.

 Did you see SCSB at the Shelby County Fair?

-Once again, Shelby County State Bank proudly participated in the annual Shelby County Fair Parade, clerked the 4-H livestock auction, sponsored Apple Pie Morning and worked in the Shelby County Community Outreach food stand at the Shelby County Fair.
+Once again, SCSB proudly participated in the annual Shelby County Fair Parade, clerked the 4-H livestock auction, and sponsored Apple Pie Morning.

 In addition, SCSB also donated $3,000 toward construction of the new SC Fair show ring with SCSB employees also donating $220 of their own funds for the show ring as well.